The Best Trailer Jack Reviews For 2022

 For Kelly, it was one of those "Why didn't I do this a long time ago" reactions.

-If you have a small boat trailer or a super light trailer and no weight distribution hitch, a manual jack might be just fine.
+If you have a small boat trailer or a super light trailer and no load distribution hitch, a manual jack might be just fine.

 Camp On, Addicts!